 Several other glass and candle companies in Europe and America made fairy lamps in similar styles during this same period.
 Some companies continue to make these lamps today.

 As you explore this website you will find many examples from my personal collection and collections of many others who made contributions to the Fairy Lamp Club and Newsletter (1996-2014).
 Also included are many advertisements, patents, price lists, and articles that will aid in the research and understanding of fairy lamp manufactures and production.

-Finally, even after over 45 years of researching and collecting Victorian-era fairy lamps, there is still much to learn.
+Finally, even after 50 years of researching and collecting Victorian-era fairy lamps, there is still much to learn.
 I welcome the opportunity to pass along what I have managed to learn along the way and welcome new information from others who wish to expand our knowledge of Victorian-era fairy lamps.

 Help fund the continued developemunt of this website

 Instead of soliciting donations, I thought I would offer a product.